Read the Label: All Your Hyaluronic Acid Questions Answered

 But the benefits of hyaluronic acid go beyond hydration.
 As the skin’s collagen production slows, HA can have an age-defying effect.
 “Half of the body's HA is present in the skin, where it binds to water to help retain moisture,” Dr. Cao says.
 “It plays a role in skin cellular interaction and supports the synthesis of collagen.”

-The Differences Between Injectable, Topical, and Supplemental Hyaluronic Acid
+The Differences Between Injectable, Topical, & Supplemental Hyaluronic Acid

 Hyaluronic acid comes in a variety forms, but, just because it's so versatile, doesn't mean that each iteration of HA is created equal.
 Here’s what the experts have to say about what sets topical, injectable, and supplemental hyaluronic acid apart.